johanhellsvik/forking-workflow-exercise-recorded/cauliflower_mayo_tacos.md

 - Guacamole
 - Yogurt
 - Tortilla of choice, warmed in a dry pan
-- Table spoon of mayo
+- 2 Table spoons of mayo